 iii.
 At the Artes Mundi, Liam and I discussed whether or not art always needs to be socially-engaged or political.
 I don’t think it does but, when making work about people and contemporary life, it’s almost unavoidable.
 An article was recently published by the Guardian about the rate of pubs closing.
 Celebrating the pub and its community feels relevant and necessary.
 I keep being asked (in crits and tutorials) what I want the viewer to think or feel in the presence of my work, and themes of gentrification, loneliness and community have been mentioned.
 I welcome the discourse but don’t my work to deliver an explicit ‘message’ for fear of appearing didactic or condescending.

 iv.
-I genuinely haven’t been sure about how well I’ve been doing on the course and have been anxious and stressed throughout.
+I genuinely haven’t been sure about how well I’ve been doing on the course and have felt anxious and stressed throughout.
 However I have newfound confidence having received my written feedback for Unit One this week:

 ‘Your confidence in the validity of your path is now strong enough for you to progress with energy and ambition.
 You have gathered a strong contextual underpinning to your practice an should now feel confident to make the most of Unit two without the anxiety of questioning your work’s relevance.
 You are highly engaged in your professional development and motivated in the pursuit of your work.’